keboola/developers-docs/integrate/storage/api/import-export.md

 }
 {% endhighlight %}

-Now use the information in the response to upload the file to s3.
+Now use the information in the response to upload the file to S3.
 All necessary information is stored in the `uploadParams` response property.
-You can upload the file by doing an HTTP POST to the url you obtain in the response:
+You can upload the file by doing an HTTP POST to the URL you obtain in the response:

 {% highlight bash %}